Beth Patterson: History

 A native of Lafayette, Louisiana, Patterson began her professional career in her teens as a classical oboist and a Cajun bass player.
 She spent a year studying traditional Irish music and ethnomusicology at University College Cork in Ireland, where she began to experiment with musical fusion.
 She later finished her bachelor's degree in Music Therapy from Loyola University New Orleans.
 Patterson cites the "progressive rock" band Rush as a major musical influence.

 Patterson was a founding member of the ensemble the Poor Clares, who debuted in 2003 at the New Orleans Jazz and Heritage Festival to rave reviews.
 The Poor Clares' albums include Change of Habit and Songs for Midwinter, distributed nationally by Centaur Records.
 Patterson released her first four solo albums on the Little Blue Men Records label, including two studio productions, the somewhat more traditionally-oriented but still musically eclectic Hybrid Vigor, the world-beat and progressive-rock-influenced Take Some Fire, and the 2005 live album, Caught in the Act.
 Her 2009 release, On Better Paths, is the most daring, crossing boundaries of form and genre even further.
 The recording received a Grammy nomination for Best Contemporary Folk Album.
 After leaving Little Blue Men Records, Patterson continued to record solo albums.
 She has also played on and produced other albums, including Orin (2005) by the French Breton progressive-folk group TornaoD.
 She has appeared on over two hundred recordings.

 Patterson was a regular performer at O'Flaherty's Irish Pub in New Orleans's famed French Quarter, until the Pub closed when Hurricane Katrina hit at the end of August 2005.
 Patterson has since been playing regularly at other New Orleans venues, particularly the Kerry Irish Pub.
-She has also performed in twenty counties including Australia & New Zealand, Belgium, Canada, France, Germany, and Ireland, much of Central America, as well as much of the United States.
+She has also performed in twenty countries including Australia & New Zealand, Belgium, Canada, France, Germany, and Ireland, much of Central America, as well as much of the United States.
 She is especially a favorite of Celtic music fans in the Washington, D.C. area.